Print Options

 Charge

-As written in the COM Bylaws, the charge of the Medical Student Evaluation Committee (SEC) is to: (1) Determine policies and procedures regarding the evaluation of medical student academic progress within the medical school curriculum; and (2) Review student performance, professionalism, and academic progress and make decisions regarding student advancement, probation, dismissal, graduation, and bestowing of honors.
+As written in the College of Medicine Bylaws, the charge of the medical student evaluation committee (SEC) is to: (1) Determine policies and procedures regarding the evaluation of medical student academic progress within the medical school curriculum; and (2) Review student performance, professionalism, and academic progress and make decisions regarding student advancement, probation, dismissal, graduation, and bestowing of honors.

-The COM has a shared responsibility with each individual student to produce excellent physicians.
-To that end, the COM is committed to helping students achieve the knowledge, skills, and professional attributes to be successful physicians.
+The college of medicine has a shared responsibility with each individual student to produce excellent physicians.
+To that end, the college of medicine is committed to helping students achieve the knowledge, skills, and professional attributes to be successful physicians.

 The criteria set forth in this document are guidelines for determining a student’s fitness to earn an M.D. degree.
-Each individual student case reviewed by the SEC will be considered on its own merits.
+Each individual student case reviewed by the medical student evaluation committee will be considered on its own merits.

 Committee Responsibilities

-The SEC reviews the academic and professional record of all students in the COM curriculum in accordance with COM policies.
-The SEC is responsible for determining satisfactory progression of all curricular and graduation requirements.
-If deemed necessary, the SEC communicates informal notice of concern; as well as imposing formal probation or dismissal from the COM.
+The medical student evaluation committee reviews the academic and professional record of all students in the college of medicine curriculum in accordance with college of medicine policies.
+The medical student evaluation committee is responsible for determining satisfactory progression of all curricular and graduation requirements.
+If deemed necessary, the medical student evaluation committee communicates informal notice of concern; as well as imposing formal probation or dismissal from the college of medicine.

-In evaluating satisfactory progress in the COM curriculum, the SEC reviews a student’s cumulative academic and professional behavior record.
-The SEC’s considerations include, but are not limited to, fundamental knowledge, ability to organize and logically present information, understanding and judgment, clinical skills, problem solving, and professional behavior.
+In evaluating satisfactory progress in the college of medicine curriculum, the medical student evaluation committee reviews a student’s cumulative academic and professional behavior record.
+The medical student evaluation committee’s considerations include, but are not limited to, fundamental knowledge, ability to organize and logically present information, understanding and judgment, clinical skills, problem solving, and professional behavior.

 Student Responsibilities

-All COM students are expected to take responsibility for successfully fulfilling the COM educational program objectives.
+All college of medicine students are expected to take responsibility for successfully fulfilling the college of medicine educational program objectives.

-All COM students must adhere to COM student policies, the UNMC policies listed in the Student Policies and Procedures section of the UNMC Catalog, policies found in the Student Policies section of the UNMC Policy Wiki, and other policies listed in the Policy and Procedures section of UNMC Policy Wiki that apply to students.
+All college of medicine students must adhere to college of medicine student policies, the UNMC policies listed in the Student Policies and Procedures section of the UNMC Catalog, policies found in the Student Policies section of the UNMC Policy Wiki, and other policies listed in the Policy and Procedures section of UNMC Policy Wiki that apply to students.

-All COM students must meet the technical standards set by the COM, meet the curricular and graduation requirements set by COM policies, and be professional according to UNMC and COM policies.
+All college of medicine students must meet the technical standards set by the college of medicine, meet the curricular and graduation requirements set by college of medicine policies, and be professional according to UNMC and college of medicine policies.

 Academic Policies and Requirements